na-na-hi/renget/archive/guier.md

 ***
 ####->What Is Star Citizen/Squadron 42?<-

-Star Citizen is an ambitious kickstarter videogame project  that consists of an MMO and single-player space opera built on a fork of the CryEngine, now officially dubbed StarEngine, first announced on October 10th, 2012 at GDC by Chris Roberts, creator of the Wing Commander game series.
+Star Citizen is an ambitious kickstarter videogame project first announced on October 10th, 2012 at GDC by Chris Roberts, creator of the Wing Commander game series.
 Later that month, on October 18th, the [Star Citizen Kickstarter page](https://www.kickstarter.com/projects/cig/star-citizen) was officially launched, and quickly met its initial funding goal of $2 million.
 After the Kickstarter campaign reached its goal and beyond, CIG transferred the fundraiser to their own website, where it continued to gain funds primarily through ship sales—or "pledges," if you will.

+The kickstarter consists of an MMO and a single-player space opera built on a fork of the CryEngine, now officially dubbed StarEngine.
 The MMO portion of Star Citizen, the "**[Persistent Universe](https://starcitizen.tools/Persistent_Universe)**", is an immersive open world space sim  PvPvE sandbox, that is currently still in its alpha development phase.
 The PU consists of 100 player cap servers and one explorable star system called **Stanton** that is home to:
 >4 planets, 1 of them being a Gas giant.
 >4 handcrafted explorable cities per planet, including a floating city in the gas giant.